 Taking edge lengths to be weights, consider the network defined by the edges

-Draw the network and give the adjacency-lists structure that is built by Program 17.8, modified as appropriate to process networks.
+Draw the network and give the adjacency-lists structure that is built by Program 20.5.

 21.2 Show, in the style of Figure 21.3, all shortest paths in the network defined in Exercise 21.1.